Loading organizations...

 Key people at CyberCash.

-CyberCash was founded by Magdalena Yesil (Founder, VP of Technology & Marketing).
+CyberCash was founded in 1994 by Magdalena Yesil (Founder, VP of Technology & Marketing).

 Key people at CyberCash.

-CyberCash was founded by Magdalena Yesil (Founder, VP of Technology & Marketing).
+CyberCash was founded in 1994 by Magdalena Yesil (Founder, VP of Technology & Marketing).

 CyberCash was an early pioneer in secure online payment systems, founded in 1994, that developed software enabling encrypted credit card transactions over the Internet.
 Its flagship product, the *Wallet*, allowed consumers to store encrypted payment information locally, while merchants used *CashRegister* software to process payments without directly accessing sensitive credit card data.
 CyberCash also innovated in micropayments through its *Cybercoin* system, enabling small-value transactions by preloading funds into a virtual wallet.
 The company primarily served online merchants and consumers, with notable early adoption in industries like online gambling and adult entertainment, where anonymity and ease of use were critical.
 Despite early success and expansion through acquisitions, CyberCash struggled with technical issues around 2000 and ultimately filed for bankruptcy in 2001[1][3][6].